You can count on two hands (with fingers left over) the number of great artists

 Records shortly after he departed from legendary Memphis label Sun.
 The record

-prominently featured Indian tom-tom, presaging Cash's fascination with all things
+prominently features Indian tom-tom, presaging Cash's fascination with all things

 native American - which ultimately begat his 1964 album, Bitter